PixarAnimationStudios/ruby-jss/README-2.0.0.md

 ## Requirements

-ruby-jss 2.0.0 requires ruby 2.7, and a Jamf Pro server running version 10.35 or higher.
+ruby-jss 2.0.0 requires ruby 2.7 or higher , and a Jamf Pro server running version 10.35 or higher.

 ## High level changes

 ### Ruby 3.x support

-The plan is for ruby-jss 2.0+ to be compatible with ruby 3.x.
+The plan is for ruby-jss 2.0+ to be compatible with ruby 2.7 and higher, including ruby 3.x

-As of this writing, basic access to the API seems to be working, but much much more testing is required.
+As of this writing, basic access to the API seems to be working in ruby 3, but much much more testing is needed.

 It looks like the biggest changes have been dealing with keyword arguments as Hashs.
 Methods defined with `def methodname([...] foo = {}` need to be changed to `def methodname([...] **foo` and calls to those methods, even in your own code, need to be changed to `methodname([...] **foo)` when `foo` is a hash of keyword args.